aaltogamers/AG_web/src/content/events/ag-after-work.md

 visibleOnEventsPage: true
 description: >-
   Aalto Gamers is organizing a chill afterwork event with our partner
   association: Heimo Esports.
-Join us LIVE at their Tribe Gamebase in Otahalli, Otaranta 6 (starting at 18) on Wednesday August 16, for a prime chance to get to play your favorite games, hang out with friends and even grill some food together!
+Join us LIVE for a prime chance to get to play your favorite games, hang out with friends and even grill some food together!